joshmoran/justit_assignment1/README.md

 - Sign up Button, background color = #5533ff

 #### Effects
-- Code academy logo on hover changes from grey to #3a10e5
+- Code academy logo on hover changes from grey to the hovered colour
 - Hovering over an item, a tooltip with a description is shown next to the icon
 - Buttons on hover changes text color and shows a padding around each element
 - Search icon and 'Log In' also change to the hovered color and have a padding around them